lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 ## Laws

+### JCSs at work

+Success in complex systems is created through work accomplished by joint cognitive systems (JCSs), not a given which can be degraded through human limits and error.

+p1

+### Bounded rationality syllogism

+All cognitive systems are finite(people, machines, or combinations).
+All finite cognitive systems in uncertain changing situations are fallible.
+Therefore, machine cognitive systems (and joint systems across people and machines) are fallible.

+p2

 ### No cognitive vacuum

 There is no such thing as a *cognitive vacuum*.
 When we [as designers] create,